aws-neuron/aws-neuron-sdk/general/nki/tutorials/matrix_multiplication.rst

 There is an alternative way to implement this tiled matrix multiplication kernel using the SPMD programming model.
 We can use the SPMD model to launch ``(M/128) x (N/512)`` instances of the kernel to complete the innermost loop.
-For more details, please refer to the :ref:`SPMD programming model <nki-pm-spmd>`.
+For more details, refer to the :ref:`SPMD programming model <nki-pm-spmd>`.